 By June 9, 2008, Travis Alexander’s friends had started getting worried.
 They hadn’t heard from him for five days, which was especially unusual because they were trying to coordinate activities for an upcoming trip to Cancun.
 A small group of them went to his house.
 There, they found Alexander’s crumpled, bloodied body in the shower.

 And as police started to investigate his murder, Alexander’s friends urged them to take a look at Jodi Arias.
-“She was a stalker,” one said, according to ABC.
+“She was a stalker,” one said.
 “She was an ex-girlfriend and she wouldn’t leave Travis alone.”

 Arias, for her part, initially denied being at Alexander’s house.
 People reported that she even told investigators that she hadn’t seen Alexander for two months.
 But investigators were able to extract photos from the waterlogged camera they found — and the images revealed a very different story.